Kingdom of Iberia: Roman period and Roman–Parthian rivalry

-This close association with Armenia and Pontus brought upon the country an invasion (65 BC) by the Roman general Pompey, who was then at war with Mithradates VI of Pontus, and Armenia; but Rome did not establish her power permanently over Iberia.
-Twenty-nine years later, the Romans again marched (36 BC) on Iberia forcing King Pharnavaz II to join their campaign against Albania.
+This close association with the Kingdom of Armenia and the Kingdom of Pontus drew Iberia into a Roman invasion in 65 BC, led by the Roman general Pompey during his war against Mithradates VI of Pontus and Armenia.
+Rome, however, did not establish permanent control over Iberia.
+Twenty-nine years later, in 36 BC, Roman forces again marched into Iberia, compelling King Pharnavaz II to participate in their campaign against Albania.

-While another Georgian kingdom of Colchis was administered as a Roman province, Iberia freely accepted the Roman Imperial protection.
-A stone inscription discovered at Mtskheta speaks of the 1st-century ruler Mihdrat I (AD 58–106) as "the friend of the Caesars" and the king "of the Roman-loving Iberians."
-Emperor Vespasian fortified the ancient Mtskheta site of Arzami for the Iberian kings in AD 75.
+While the western Georgian kingdom of Colchis was administered as a Roman province, Iberia accepted Roman imperial protection while retaining a significant degree of autonomy.
+A stone inscription discovered at Mtskheta refers to the 1st-century ruler Mithridates I (AD 58–106) as "the friend of the Caesars" and as king "of the Roman-loving Iberians."
+Emperor Vespasian fortified the ancient site of Arzami near Mtskheta for the Iberian kings in AD 75.

-The next two centuries saw a continuation of Roman influence over the area, but by the reign of King Pharsman II (116–132) Iberia had regained some of its former power.
-Relations between the Roman Emperor Hadrian and Pharsman II were strained, though Hadrian is said to have sought to appease Pharsman.
-However, it was only under Hadrian's successor Antoninus Pius that relations improved to the extent that Pharsman is said to have even visited Rome, where Dio Cassius reports that a statue was erected in his honor and that rights to sacrifice were given.
-The period brought a major change to the political status of Iberia with Rome recognizing them as an ally, rather than their former status as a subject state, a political situation which remained the same, even during the Empire's hostilities with the Parthians.
+During the following two centuries, Roman influence in Iberia remained substantial.
+By the reign of King Pharsman II (116–132), Iberia had regained much of its former strength.
+Relations between Pharsman II and the Roman emperor Hadrian were reportedly strained, although Hadrian is said to have sought reconciliation.
+Under Hadrian's successor, Antoninus Pius, relations improved considerably: Pharsman is reported to have visited Rome, where, according to Dio Cassius, a statue was erected in his honor and he was granted the right to offer sacrifices.

+This period marked a significant shift in Iberia's political status.
+Rome increasingly regarded Iberia as an ally rather than as a subordinate state, a situation that largely persisted even during periods of Roman conflict with the Parthians.